 A divorce isn’t just the end of your marriage; it’s the start of a new beginning where you’re free to make decisions and live your life.
 While it might not feel like that now, at the very least, you’re not alone during this challenging time.
-A Myrtle Beach divorce lawyer from Morris Law Firm can advocate for you.
+A Myrtle Beach divorce lawyer from Morris Law Accident Injury Lawyers can advocate for you.

 We can act as a liaison between you and your soon-to-be ex, so you don’t have to deal with those tough conversations by yourself.
 Our legal team understands the difficulties of this process, and we aim to resolve each of them.
 Contact us today to learn more about our legal services.

-How Morris Law Firm Can Help You Through Your Divorce in Myrtle Beach
+How Morris Law Accident Injury Lawyers Can Help You Through Your Divorce in Myrtle Beach

 Even if your divorce is amicable, this process can quickly get confusing.
 For instance, who gets the family car?
 Who gets custody?
 What is alimony?
 To navigate these questions, you could benefit from having a lawyer on your side.